livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - OperationContext binds the requester_identity_id and any scoped authority relevant to the operation.
 - OperationContext is explicitly derived, it is not inferred from transport metadata or client supplied claims.
-- For sync related processing, OperationContext may include sync_domain and remote_node_identity_id.
+- For inter-node exchange processing, OperationContext may include sync_domain and remote_node_identity_id.
 - OperationContext includes trace_id for request correlation.

 This file does not define OperationContext fields beyond the names listed here.

+### 8.5 Operation kind labels

+parent_create, parent_update, attr_create, attr_update, edge_create, edge_update, rating_create, and rating_update are operation kind labels that describe creation or update of the corresponding object type.

 ## 9. Ordering and sync terms